-At our 2013 fall conference, we were fortunate to have an outstanding group of speakers whose research expands our understanding of key contemporary issues in macroeconomics.
-The conference covered a wide range of topics: from the labor market to financial markets, from macroeconomic dynamics and monetary policy to the lifecycle behavior of households.
+At our 2014 fall conference, we were fortunate to have an outstanding group of speakers whose research expands our understanding of key contemporary issues in macroeconomics.
+The conference agenda included papers on labor markets and education, banking regulation issues, and other topics.
 The St. Louis Fed was proud to provide this forum for discussion and analysis of the leading issues of the day.

 In addition to finding ways to connect the research world with the policy world, the St. Louis Fed strives to connect academic research with a nonacademic audience.
 Our goal is to explain in lay terms why the research is important, what implications it has for policy and what it means for people and the economy overall.